toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking Notification, Retrieval and Confirmation/03-Expedia-QuickConnect-Booking-Retrieval-&-Confirmation-API/01-quick-start.md

 # Quick Start

-The Booking Retrieval and Booking Confirmation APIs are two simple interfaces that allow Expedia partners to electronically retrieve bookings made on any Expedia Inc. point of sale, and provide a confirmation number.
+The Booking Retrieval and Booking Confirmation APIs are two simple interfaces that allow Expedia Group partners to electronically retrieve bookings made on any Expedia Group point of sale, and provide a confirmation number.

 ----
 ## Authentication